Current Student FAQs Skip to main content

 3. If you are in the chemistry program, make appointments and talk to a minimum of four faculty members about their past, current, and future research plans.
 Shadow one of their graduate students.
 Attend a few of each professors lab meetings.
 After a few weeks with each professor, obtain the faculty members’ signatures on the Advisory Chair Selection Form also known as the "Yellow Form".
 You are encouraged to talk to more than four faculty members.

-4. If you are in the biochemistry program, you will be enrolled in Chem 689R.
+4. If you are in the biochemistry program, you will be enrolled in Chem 691R.
 This class will have planned lab rotations.
 Biochemistry students will be required to rotate in three labs.
-At the end of each rotation, each student will need to obtain the assigned faculty member signature on the Advisory Chair Selection Form
+At the end of each rotation, each student will need to complete the assignment in Learning Suite and obtain the assigned faculty member signature on the Advisory Chair Selection Form

-5. Towards the end of Fall semester, students will need to tentatively select two (1st and 2nd choice) faculty advisory chairs and write a paragraph or two on the back of the Faculty Advisory Chair Selection Form stating their reasons for their preferences.
+5. Towards the end of Fall semester, students will need to tentatively select four (1st, 2nd, 3rd, and 4th choice) faculty advisory chairs and write a paragraph or two on the back of the Faculty Advisory Chair Selection Form stating their reasons for their preferences.

 6. Meet with the department chair in November/December concerning their preferences for a Faculty Advisory Chair.
 The graduate program administrator will be in contact with each student to set-up an appointment.

 • You will formulate that decision during your first semester.
-It is strongly recommended you officially submit your request for your advisor before the end of your first semester.
+You officially submit your request for your advisor before the end of your first semester.
 The deadline for your program of study is the third week of your second semester.

 • It is not impossible, but highly discouraged.
-If you feel the need to do this, please discuss it with either the area chair or assistant graduate coordinator.
+If you feel the need to do this, please discuss it with either the area chair or Graduate coordinator.

 • Permanent Faculty Advisor: A single committee serves as the student’s faculty advisory committee, progress reviews committee, and final examination committee.
 After consulting with the assigned Faculty Advisory Chair, the student reaches out to each potential committee member to see if they would be willing to serve on their committee.
-Once the student receives approval from the potential committee member, the student will update and and inform the graduate program administrator who will serve on the committee.
-The graduate program administrator will obtain the signature of the new committee member on their finalized program of study form.
+Once the student receives approval from the potential committee members, the student will complete the Program of study and committee form and give it to the graduate program administrator who will obtain the signature of the committee members on their finalized program of study form.

 Faculty Advisory Chairs will serve as the chair of the faculty advisory committee.
 All committee members must be university-approved graduate faculty.
 All members of your committee must sign your program of study.